Screlic65/Brand-Mention-and-Reputation-Tracker-Project./Readme.md

 ##  Final UI/UX Design: The Analytical Cockpit

-The final design was refined to maximize usability and visual impact, separating controls from content.

 *   **Streaming Feed:** The central panel automatically populates mention cards as data arrives, eliminating the frustrating 10-second loading screen.
 *   **Action Center (Left Panel):** Features independently scrollable sections for **Trending Topics** (clickable for instant search discovery) and **Recent Searches**.
 *   **Analysis Panel (Right Panel):** Features the high-level insights: The **Overall Sentiment Score** and the **24-Hour Activity Trend Line Chart** (Vertical Timeline).